cfpb/hmda-documentation/markdown/2019/filing-faq.md

 **Should I file quarterly?**
 Beginning January 1, 2020, the 2015 HMDA Final Rule requires quarterly reporting for financial institutions that reported a combined total of at least 60,000 applications and covered loans, excluding purchased covered loans, for the preceding calendar year.
 Thus, in addition to their annual data submission, these larger-volume reporters will submit HMDA data for each of the first three quarters of the year on a quarterly basis.
 Further information can be found in Regulation C, 12 CFR 1003.5(a)(1)(ii).

-**I'm experiencing timeout errors during the upload process.
-What do I do?**
-If you experience timeouts or other upload errors, we would recommend the following URLs are whitelisted in your DLP to allow for transfer of HMDA files.
-•	ffiec.cfpb.gov
-•	ffiec-auth.cfpb.gov
-•	ffiec-api.cfpb.gov
-•	ffiec.beta.cfpb.gov

 ### Resubmissions